roman-milk/roman-milk.github.io/katies-devious-mind.md

  Marsha was totally taken aback by her daughter actions.
 Although she did fantasize about submitting to another woman she never thought it would be her daughter.
 Now pinned against the wall as Karen mauled her tits, her arousal was climbing and her pussy was wet.
 "How can I be excited by Karen?
 How can I let this happen, do I really want to stop this?

  Marsha started squirm and escape Karen's grasp, but all she was able to do was spin around and was now facing the wall with her hand pulled up behind her back.
 As Karen pushed Marsha hand higher up her back, Marsha was now openly crying and begging Karen to let her go.
 Karen then grabbed her mother's collar and pulled her over to the couch.
 She then pushed her over the back and pushed her legs apart.
 Marsha was now helpless, her head almost to the cushion and her legs spread wide.
 She had no leverage as Karen kept her arm firmly behind her back.
 As Marsha brought her other hand behind her to try to free her hand, Karen quickly pulled out a pair of handcuffs out of her pocket and cuffed her mother's hands behind her back.
 Karen now had her mother helpless and pulled her skirt up to her waist.
 She then pulled her belt out of her shorts, doubled it and brought it down on Marsha's exposed ass.
-Report_Story #1